The Prodigy: No Tourists, Flint's death and hiatus (2016–2021)

+Return to stage and upcoming eighth album (2022–present)

-On 7 March 2022, The Prodigy announced a return to the stage with a 10-date tour of the UK in July to coincide with the 25th anniversary of The Fat of the Land, also hinting that new material would be performed on the tour.
+On 7 March 2022, the Prodigy announced a return to the stage with a 10-date tour of the UK in July to coincide with the 25th anniversary of The Fat of the Land, also hinting that new material would be performed on the tour.
 On 28 October 2022, the band announced they would be returning to live shows outside of the UK for the first time in four years, stating that in 2023 new dates were added, including the festival circuit, with a June date in Austria confirmed among others.

-On 19 February 2025, after the 'Disrupta' tour ended in Australia, The Prodigy confirmed on social media that a new album is coming.
+On 19 February 2025, after the 'Disrupta' tour ended in Australia, the Prodigy confirmed on social media that a new album is coming.
 This came after two new songs were played by the band on the tour, and on the UK tour in the months prior.
 On 24 June 2025, the band announced that they would be embarking on a 10 date UK tour in mid-late April 2026, with Carl Cox as support playing a 2 hour, 3 deck vinyl set every night of the tour.

-The Prodigy plans to release new music in 2026.
+The Prodigy plans to release a new album in 2026 with Howlett describing their new style as "evil rave".
 The announcement was accompanied by news of their "Warrior Dance" music festival, with tickets going on sale in November 2025.
+On April 8, 2026, the band released a remix of the song "Elitest G.O.A.T." by Sleaford Mods from their album The Demise of Planet X, with a physical 7-inch vinyl single made available for pre-order before its release on June 26.
+Sleaford Mods member Jason Williamson praised the remix, stating that it "turns [the song] into another tune entirely."

+On 22 August 2026, The Prodigy performed at the National Bowl in Milton Keynes.
+On 30 August 2026, The Prodigy performed at Wythenshawe Park, Manchester for the Warrior's Dance festival.

 Musical style and influences

-The Prodigy's production "often reflected the more intelligent edge of trip-hop, and rarely broke into the mindless arena of true big beat" according to AllMusic.
+Along with the Chemical Brothers and Fatboy Slim, the Prodigy are pioneers of the big beat genre, which achieved mainstream popularity in the 1990s.
+The Prodigy as their production "often reflected the more intelligent edge of trip-hop, and rarely broke into the mindless arena of true big beat" according to AllMusic.
 The Prodigy are also considered techno, alternative dance, electronic rock, electropunk, rave, dance-rock, electronica, breakbeat hardcore, industrial, rap rock, and rock.

 Liam Howlett cited early electro as a big influence, mentioning tunes like "Clear" by American music group Cybotron and "Al Naafiysh" by Hashim.
-He also cited The Bomb Squad, Public Enemy, and Rage Against the Machine as influences.
+He also cited the Bomb Squad, Public Enemy, and Rage Against the Machine as influences.